objectionary/eo/sandbox/README.md

 Intermediary `*.xml` files will be generated in the `target` directory (it will be created).
 Also, there will be `*.java` and `*.class` files.
 Feel free to analyze
 them: EO is parsed into XML, then translated to Java, and then compiled by Java SDK to Java bytecode.
-Then, just run the bytecode program through JRE:
+Finally, just run the bytecode program through JRE:

 ```bash
 $ ./run.sh 9